nftwzrd/Decentraland-nft-Bidding-Bot/README.md

 <br />

 ## Decentraland Bidding Bot
 Opensea does not support programatically bidding on decenterland.
-We have developed a mass bidding bot for Decentraland on OpenSea that offers 100% automated bidding capabilities.
+We have developed a mass bidding/offer bot for Decentraland on OpenSea that offers 100% automated bidding/offers capabilities.
 The bot is compatible with Mac, Windows, and Linux operating systems.

 ## Features
 Our bidding bot for Decentraland on OpenSea has the following features: